FinnLandLab/Smiley-2.0/README.md

 This file has all the configurations for the project.
 Feel free to mess around with different configurations.
 These will all be saved along with the data output by the experiment.
 The variables that can be changed are the following, with a description of what they do:

-- self.output_location = "data"
+- output_location
 	- Output directory for data collected during experiment
-- self.practice_run = True
+- practice_run
 	- Complete a practice run before the main task.
-- self.task_no_keyboard_response_time = 0.150
+- task_no_keyboard_response_time
 	- Ignore any user input in the first this many seconds.
 Response time is calculated including this grace period (from when the stimulus is shown)
-- self.task_interstimulus_interval = 0
+- task_interstimulus_interval
 	- How much time to hold on a blank screen between trials in the main task in seconds.
-- self.task_feed_back_display_time = 0.150
+- task_feed_back_display_time
  	- How long feedback is shown for during the main task.
 The same for positive and negative feedback
- - self.task_key1
+ - task_key1
  	- One of the keys to be used to identify letters/numbers.
-Counterbalanced with self.task_key2.
+Counterbalanced with task_key2.
 (Half the time pressing task_key1 means identifying a letter, the other half it means identifying a number)
- - self.task_key2
+ - task_key2
  	- One of the keys to be used to identify letters/numbers.
-Counterbalanced with self.task_key2.
+Counterbalanced with task_key2.
 (Half the time pressing task_key2 means identifying a letter, the other half it means identifying a number)

 ## experiment.py